Glyn Davis

-Glyn Conrad Davis (born 1959) is an Australian academic and public servant.
-He is known for serving as the Secretary of the Department of Prime Minister and Cabinet from June 2022 to June 2025.
+Glyn Conrad Davis (born 1959) is an Australian academic and public servant who has served as interim vice-chancellor of the University of Melbourne since February 2026.
+He previously served as the university's vice-chancellor from January 2005 to September 2018.
+Davis was the Secretary of the Department of Prime Minister and Cabinet from June 2022 to June 2025.
 He was an academic at Griffith University in Queensland from 1985 until his appointment as vice-chancellor in 2002, a role he occupied until 2005.
-From January 2005 until September 2018, he served as vice-chancellor of the University of Melbourne, when he was appointed as a distinguished professor at the Australian National University's Crawford School of Public Policy.
+In 2018, he was appointed as a distinguished professor at the Australian National University's Crawford School of Public Policy.

 Early life and education

 Glyn Conrad Davis was born in Sydney, New South Wales, in 1959, and grew up there.

 He was educated at Marist Brothers College, Kogarah.

 Davis graduated with first-class honours in political science at the University of New South Wales.
 His thesis supervisor was journalist and public intellectual Donald Horne, whom he cites as a strong influence.
 He was offered a journalism cadetship, but turned it down and in favour of undertaking a PhD at the Australian National University.
 After this, he worked briefly the ABC's Canberra newsroom.

 In 1982 he took a few months off working on his doctoral thesis and worked as a public servant on the inquiry into the public service, under the Fraser government.

 Subsequently, while working at Griffith University (where he began lecturing in 1985), he was awarded a Harkness Fellowship for 1987–88 to work in the United States.
 He undertook post-doctoral appointments at the University of California, Berkeley, the Brookings Institution in Washington, D.C., and at the John F. Kennedy School of Government at Harvard University.